PanicStation.org

 What can wait

-• You do not need to make decisions today about funeral arrangements, obituaries, estate matters, or long-term family logistics.
+• You do not need to decide funeral arrangements, estate matters, or long-term family logistics now.

-• You do not need to remember everything—your immediate goal is clarity, documentation, and support.
+• You do not need to remember everything.
+Focus on the immediate decision, the patient’s wishes, and the next step.

 Important reassurance